 If your child suffers a weight problem or you feel they are at risk for one, you can help them by making a few changes.

 Model Healthy Living

 In “Would You Put Your Child on a Diet?”
 Leah Segedie and Mom Generations founder Audrey McClellan reveal that it’s harmful to put your child on a diet.
 A better approach?
 According to Leah, “The entire family must change eating habits and activity levels.”
 As a parent, you are the most influential person in your child’s life.
 Watching your healthy lifestyle choices will help your children make good choices too.
 It’s also key to get the whole family involved.
 Leah writes, “Singling out one child is more damaging to them psychologically and that becomes more of a life-long issue.
 You have to be very careful not blaming the child for the change either.”
 While that Happy Meal is affordable and easy on a hectic schedule, your child can’t afford the empty calories, high sugar dosage and unhealthy fat content it provides.
 Providing healthy food for your children on a regular basis can be time consuming but you and your family will benefit with a balanced plate of nutrients for dinner every day.
 If you eat fast food or take out several nights a week, start by eliminating one fast food meal per week.
-Check out Pinterest to find meals that you can make in 30 or minutes or less – the same amount of time it takes to grab that drive-through food.
-A meal should contain a protein source in moderation, healthy carbs in moderation and two vegetables, or a vegetable and salad.
+Check out Pinterest to find meals that you can make in 30 or minutes or less — the same amount of time it takes to grab that drive-through food.
+A meal should contain a moderate serving of protein source, a moderate serving of healthy carbs and two vegetables, or a vegetable and salad.
 Use leaner cuts of meat and cook with fresh vegetables and mushrooms that are in season rather than too much packaged or bottled sauces, which tend to contain sugar, dyes, preservatives and more.

 Stop Emotional Eating in Front of Your Children